COVID-19 Vaccine Information

 Who is eligible to receive the COVID-19 vaccine at a location on UGA Campus?

 Paid UGA faculty, staff, and students are eligible to receive the vaccine.
 This includes faculty, staff, and students at UGA’s extended campuses.
+In addition, UGA retirees, faculty/staff/student dependents, campus visitors, and active employees and currently enrolled students of other USG institutions are eligible to receive COVID-19 vaccines at UHC.

 Access is different for different groups by one of these three options: